Celebrations and COVID-19. Planning and Indoor Wedding During a Pandemic.

 If your indoor wedding during a pandemic guest, will need to fall in line when they head to the buffet table; make sure that you have marks (stanchions and ushers for crowd control!) that will tell them where to stand and keep a safe 6-foot distance from each other especially at an indoor wedding during a pandemic.

-You can also place signs pointing to where the exits and entrances (also washrooms!) are and reminders that guests should follow safety protocols.
+You can also place signs pointing to where the exits and entrances (also washrooms!) are and remind guests to follow safety protocols.
 (This is something you will need to double-check with your local health professionals, and also, you must abide by your local government by-laws and mandates.)

-Although we do not recommend buffet style serving, if it is a petite wedding where most people live in the same household or has already been in each other’s household, it might be acceptable.
+Although we do not recommend buffet-style serving, if it is a petite wedding where most people live in the same household or have already been in each other’s household, it might be acceptable.
 However, the lowest contact probability is with a plated meal.

 GET YOUR FREE WEDDING PLANNING KIT

 Yes, it may be an indoor wedding during a pandemic.
 Still, while you may have to forego some of the usual wedding activities to maintain social distancing (e.g., traditional bouquet toss), you can coordinate with your host or DJ about other fun activities you can do during the reception.